chaimleib/haveinet/README.md

 Features
 --------
-* Written to be cross-platform on Mac, Linux, and Cygwin.
+* Works on Mac OS X. (depends on ping, which doesn't have standard options)

 Changelog
 ---------